mahesh18k/blogverse-frontend/README.md

 ### **Frontend**

 - **React.js**: A powerful JavaScript library for building user interfaces.
-- **React-Bootstrap**: Used for responsive design and UI components, ensuring a consistent and mobile-friendly user interface.
-- **React-Quill**: A rich text editor for managing and formatting blog content.
-- **React Router DOM**: Facilitates seamless navigation and routing within the single-page application.
+- **React Router DOM**: Manages the navigation and routing in the application.
+- **React Bootstrap**: Provides pre-styled components, enhancing UI design.
+- **React Icons & React Bootstrap Icons**: Used for implementing scalable vector icons that can be customized easily.
+- **React Quill**: A rich text editor component that enables content creation with formatting.
+- **Framer Motion**: A powerful animation library used for adding animations and transitions.
-- **Axios**: Used for making HTTP requests to the backend API.
+- **Axios**: Handles HTTP requests to communicate with the backend API.
-- **Framer Motion**: Handles animations and transitions, enhancing the visual experience.
+- **Dompurify**: Ensures that the rendered HTML is secure by sanitizing the user-generated content.
-- **FontAwesome**: Provides a comprehensive set of icons used throughout the application.
+- **Font Awesome**: Provides a wide array of icons for enhancing UI.
+- **Testing Library (React, Jest-DOM, User Event)**: Used for unit testing the components to ensure code quality.
+- **Web Vitals**: Helps in measuring the core web vitals to monitor the performance of the web application.

 ### **Backend**

-- **Node.js**: JavaScript runtime used to build the server-side of the application.
+- **Node.js**: The runtime environment for running JavaScript on the server-side.
-- **Express.js**: A minimalist web framework for building robust APIs.
+- **Express.js**: A minimal and flexible Node.js web application framework that provides robust features for building APIs.
 - **MongoDB**: A NoSQL database used for storing blog posts, user data, and other related information.
-- **Dompurify**: Ensures content security by sanitizing HTML input and preventing XSS attacks.
+- **Mongoose**: A MongoDB object modeling tool designed to work in an asynchronous environment.
+- **Body-Parser**: A middleware to handle parsing of incoming request bodies in a middleware before your handlers, available under req.body.
+- **Cors**: Middleware that can be used to enable CORS (Cross-Origin Resource Sharing) with various options.
+- **Dotenv**: Module to load environment variables from a .env file into process.env.
+- **Nodemon**: A utility that monitors for any changes in your source and automatically restarts your server.

+#### Note: The backend uses the ESM module type, enabling the use of "import" statements instead of "require".
+This aligns the backend with the modern JavaScript syntax, similar to what is used in the React.js frontend.

 ### **Testing**